cfengine/documentation/reference/components/cf-monitord.markdown

 tags: [Components, cf-monitord]
 ---

 `cf-monitord` is the monitoring daemon for CFEngine.
 It samples probes defined in policy code and attempts to learn the normal system state based on current and past observations.
-Current estimates are made available as special variables (e.g. $(mon.av_cpu)) to cf-agent, which may use them to inform policy decisions.
+Current estimates are made available as special variables (e.g. `$(mon.av_cpu)`) to [`cf-agent`][cf-agent], which may use them to inform policy decisions.

 `cf-monitord` keeps the promises made in `common`and `monitor` bundles, and is affected by  `common` and `monitor` control bodies.